oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 Qualifier of a [`RecursiveHierarchy`](#RecursiveHierarchy) annotation

-Every recursive hierarchy function defined in this vocabulary has a parameter of this type.
+Every recursive hierarchy function defined in this vocabulary has a parameter `Hierarchy` of this type.
 This is the qualifier of a `RecursiveHierarchy` annotation on the entity type of
 - the function's binding parameter or
 - the entity set specified by the `HierarchyNodes` parameter, if this is present.